60th Reunion Dinner - Thursday, April 10, 2025

 • Distance separates us.

-• Children grow up and are eventually separated from their parents.
+• Children grow up and are eventually are separated from their parents.

 • Jobs come and jobs go.